PRIVACY / POLICY

 Reporting: Providing Advertisers insights into how their ads are performing and gain insights into their customers.
 Reporting may include ad metrics such as impressions, clicks, and conversions (however the Advertiser may define a "conversion" such as, for example, a sale or a white paper download, or a correlation to an actual or inferred sale, site visit or store visit).
 This data allows an Advertiser to determine if an ad is not performing well (customers are not clicking on it), so that the Advertiser will be able to see that data and update the ad (perhaps with a better deal!).
 With respect to specific cookie data, we limit reporting to cookie activity on the specific Advertiser's website and which ads were shown, whether there was engagement with those ads.

+Conducting Our Corporate Operations: As to information we collect in our corporate capacity – our own B2B lists of customers and prospective customers – we use that information to conduct our business operations and communications.
+Please see our Website Data Privacy page to learn more about how we use that information.
 Social media identifiers: (such as single sign on through Facebook, Instagram or other social media accounts) and other information you share with us or make public via your social networking account.
 You may control what information you share by accessing the networking sites' privacy settings.
 We may use this data to personalize your experience and develop better services.

 Your device and location: We collect information about your device, mobile phone or tablet, including IP address, browser type, device type, unique device identifiers and operating system.
 We also collect location data, if you have location services enabled or by matching your IP address.
 We collect this information for targeting purposes as well as to better our products.

 4. Data Sharing We may disclose information about you: With an Advertiser whose Digital Properties you have visited: We may share information about how you have interacted with that Advertiser's Digital Properties, email campaigns or its Ads.
 With our service providers: